Skip to main content

 • Consultation with Government, regulators, communities and interested parties (website, working groups, meetings, forums, exhibitions)

-• Expected signing of agreement for lease with the Crown Estate
+• Expected delivery of the Plan Level Habitats Regulation Assessment and signing of agreement for lease with The Crown Estate

-• Obtain section 36, marine licence consent and also onshore planning consent
+• Expected delivery of section 36, marine licence consent and onshore planning consent

 Planning and consent